 13. Share ceramic making knowledge (Champa, Vietnam)

-Discover the unique culture and heritage of the state of Champa during a ceramic making workshop – this pottery craftmanship is only passed onto the women in the family – followed by a home-cooked meal in a local village.
+Discover the unique culture and heritage of the state of Champa during a ceramic making workshop on our Vietnam holidays This pottery craftsmanship is only passed onto the women in the family – followed by a home-cooked meal in a local village.

 12. Experience the preservation of ancient culture (San Pedro Tlahuac, Mexico)